-The TSS limits in the 2007 Permit were based on the secondary treatment standards in 40 C.F.R. § 133.102; the average monthly limit is 30 mg/L and the average weekly limit is 45 mg/L. The DMR data during the review period shows that there have been no violations of TSS concentration limits.
+The TSS limits in the 2007 Permit were based on the secondary treatment standards in 40 C.F.R. § 133.102; the average monthly limit is 30 mg/L and the average weekly limit is 45 mg/L.

+The DMR data during the review period, summarized in Appendix A, shows that there have been no violations of TSS concentration limits.

 The Draft Permit proposes the same TSS concentration limits as in the 2007 Permit as no new WLAs have been established and there have been no changes to the secondary treatment standards.
-The monitoring frequency remains once per week.
+The monitoring frequency remains 3 times per week.